xiaopeiyi0704/shopDoc/README.txt

 //remix
-shopify aquired this company to help developer create shopify app/development convinently
+shopify aquired this company to help developer create shopify app/development conviniently

-//setup in local
+-------------------------------OPTIONS to create shopify app-------------------------------- Remix - a template HIGHLY integrated with shopify api/lib.
+It encapsulates and provides api for developers.
+Develop based on template. npm init @shopify/app@latest node - a template integrated with shopify api/lib.
+NOT like remix, it uses and talks to shopify more explictly/directly at a lower level.
+Not like Remix thru encapsulated, more abstracted level. npm init @shopify/app@latest -- --template node

+-------------------------------Start app in local--------------------------------
 // need node js version >= 18
 // checkout the code - chatbit
 // cd to the dir